porhay007/SFO-Aircraft-Noise-Analysis---Group-Project-Data-5100/README.md

 .
 It contains publicly available data collected by the San Francisco International Airport Noise Office from 2018 to the present.

-**Column Used:**
-- disturbance_date_time
-- reporter_city
-- reporter_postal_code
-- aircraft_pca_altitude
-- airport_id
-- operation_type
-- aircraft_type
-- hour

 **Description:**
-This dataset includes noise complaint records reported by residents near SFO.
+This dataset records aircraft noise complaints made by residents living near SFO flight paths.
-The selected columns help analyze complaint patterns by location, time, and flight characteristics.
+For this project, the following columns were used:

+- disturbance_date_time      : Date and time when the noise disturbance occurred
+- reporter_city              : City of the person who reported the complaint
+- reporter_postal_code       : Postal code of the complainant’s address
+- aircraft_pca_altitude      : Altitude of the aircraft during the disturbance
+- airport_id                 : Identifier of the airport (e.g., SFO)
+- operation_type             : Type of operation (Arrival or Departure)
+- aircraft_type              : Aircraft model/type (e.g., Boeing 737, Airbus A320)
+- hour                       : Extracted hour of disturbance, used for night-time analysis (8 PM – 7 AM)

+**Access:**

+Due to GitHub’s file size limitations, only a sample file (/data/sample_aircraft_noise.csv) containing 100 records is included in this repository for demonstration purposes.
+The full cleaned dataset is publicly available on Kaggle:
+👉 Aircraft Noise Report SFO – Kaggle

 **License:**
 Open Data Commons Public Domain Dedication and License (PDDL)